s777610/web_data_collector_with_PostgreSQL/README.md

-In addition, this app users to updata their csv file.
+In addition, this app users to update their csv file.
 Then, the app would add some contents into that csv file and allow users to download it.

 <img width="681" alt="screen shot 2018-07-17 at 11 57 00 am" src="https://user-images.githubusercontent.com/35472776/42839596-0ce78630-89b9-11e8-93e1-010c906955fb.png">